Penguin-Guru/remarkable-ssh/README.md

 ## A Bash script to manage files on Remarkable devices via C.L.I. and S.S.H.

 Remarkable's local A.P.I. and web interface are slow and lack essential features.
 I don't like cloud services and I couldn't find a script that worked, so I wrote my own.
 This is a work in progress but it already works very well for me.
-Please report any issues-- there may be differences between product models, software versions, and personal workflows.
+Please report any issues or incompatibilities-- there may be differences between product models, software versions, and personal workflows.
+I'm not currently aware of any product models or software versions this script will not work with, but there's a [wiki page for models and versions with which it is known to work](https://github.com/Penguin-Guru/remarkable-ssh/wiki/Known-To-Work-with).

-### Known to work with:
-- Remarkable Paper Pro (3.24.0.149)

 ### Dependencies: